Lower client activity weighs on UBS Americas wealth business

-NEW YORK (Reuters) - UBS AG’s Americas wealth management unit said on Tuesday that third-quarter pretax profit rose 32 percent, but retreated from a record high last quarter, pressured by lower client activity, trading losses and credit loss expenses.
+NEW YORK, Oct 29 (Reuters) - UBS AG’s Americas wealth management unit said on Tuesday that third-quarter pretax profit rose 32 percent, but retreated from a record high last quarter, pressured by lower client activity, trading losses and credit loss expenses.

 The Swiss bank recorded a pretax profit of $218 million for its U.S. wealth division, up from $165 million a year ago, but below its record $245 million in the quarter ended in June.